 When searching the index keep in mind:

-The North Carolina Room has a large collection of Vertical Files organized by subject headings that contain many clippings from local newspapers as well as other materials.
+The North Carolina Collection has a large collection of Vertical Files organized by subject headings that contain many clippings from local newspapers as well as other materials.

-The North Carolina Room has microfilmed copies of local newspapers and some national newspapers going back, in some cases, over a century and they can be browsed anytime the library is open.
+The North Carolina Collection has microfilmed copies of local newspapers and some national newspapers going back, in some cases, over a century and they can be browsed anytime the library is open.